 Future Group has plans to become one of the big players in the FMCG sector where it will be competing with majors like ITC and Hindustan Unilever Foods.
-The integrated food and FMCG is known to have expertise in agro-sourcing, manufacturing, brand development and urban and rural distribution.
-As part of its expansion plan the company has also appointed distributors in cities like Varanasi.
+The integrated food and FMCG are known to have expertise in agro-sourcing, manufacturing, brand development and urban and rural distribution.
+As part of its expansion plan, the company has also appointed distributors in cities like Varanasi.
 By 2021 the Future group would like to have a sales turnover of Rs.20, 000crore from its FMCG-led consumer brands.

-Mama Mia working on introducing more dairy based products
+Mama Mia working on introducing more dairy-based products

 Dessert brand, Mama Mia is all set to introduce more dairy-based products in India.
-The company uses both restaurant and retail formats and in the coming months it aims to grow its business by 100 percent.
+The company uses both the restaurant and retail formats and in the coming months, it aims to grow its business by 100 percent.
 Mama Mia is also focusing on FMCG distribution of its pre-packaged products.
-Mama Mia products will therefore also be available in 500 ml tubs from multiple organised sector retailers.
+Mama Mia products will therefore also be available in 500 ml tubs from multiple organized sector retailers.
 For diabetic customers and those who wish to avoid sugar the company already has zero sugar gelato.
 Gelato is the Italian word for ice cream and so Mama Mia is also called the gelato chain and is owned by young entrepreneurs Adhiraj Thirani and Akshat Singhania.

-The company plans to expand to 28 stores in 2016 and presently has17 stores across West Bengal, Delhi and Uttar Pradesh.
-The young duo is keen to collaborate with entrepreneurs focused on setting a scalable business and they already have an exclusive tie-up with PVR cinemas.
+The company plans to expand to 28 stores in 2016 and presently has17 stores across West Bengal, Delhi, and Uttar Pradesh.
+The young duo is keen to collaborate with entrepreneurs focused on setting a scalable business and they already have an exclusive tie-up with PVR Cinemas.
 The ice-cream brand has also introduced the franchise model where the cost of setting up the store would be Rs.25 to 30 lakhs.
-As part of its expansion drive the brand is vying for investments from fund houses and angel investors like Calcutta Angel Network (CAN), Indian Angel Network (IAN) and Mumbai Angels.
+As part of its expansion drive, the brand is vying for investments from fund houses and angel investors like Calcutta Angel Network (CAN), Indian Angel Network (IAN) and Mumbai Angels.

-Coca Cola bottlers to set up new manufacturing lines in Haryana
+Coca-Cola bottlers to set up new manufacturing lines in Haryana

-Authorised franchise bottlers of Coca Cola, Kandhari Beverages and Enrich Agro Food Products will make an investment of Rs.510crore to set up new manufacturing lines.
+Authorised franchise bottlers of Coca-Cola, Kandhari Beverages and Enrich Agro Food Products will make an investment of Rs.510crore to set up new manufacturing lines.
 The agreement to increase their manufacturing line was signed with the State government during the ‘Happening Haryana Global Investors’ Summit-2016 in Gurgaon.
 This expansion is likely to generate additional employment for 325 people.

-As part of the agreement Kandhari Beverages will invest Rs.300crore to set up a high speed juice, sparkling and energy drinks manufacturing line at Ambala by 2018.
+As part of the agreement, Kandhari Beverages will invest Rs.300crore to set up a high-speed juice, sparkling and energy drinks manufacturing line at Ambala by 2018.
 They will also enhance infrastructure in their bottling facilities.
-On the other hand Enrich Agro Food Products will set up new manufacturing lines at Rohtak with an investment of Rs.165crore and Rs.45crore will be invested in a Coca Cola packaging unit.
+On the other hand, Enrich Agro Food Products will set up new manufacturing lines at Rohtak with an investment of Rs.165crore and Rs.45crore will be invested in a Coca-Cola packaging unit.

 Baskin-Robbins tie up to sell Manpasand beverages

-Ice-cream chain, Baskin Robbins and Manpasand Beverages have had a tie up to sell the latter’s beverages.
+Ice-cream chain, Baskin Robbins and Manpasand Beverages have had a tie-up to sell the latter’s beverages.
 Besides selling ice-cream at their outlets in India, Baskin Robbins will also offer Manpasand’s mango based ‘Mango Sip’ and ‘Fruits Up.’

 This is a first tie-up of the biggest ice-cream brand with a fruit beverage company.
 Presently, Manpasand’s flagship brand ‘Mango Sip’ is sold in rural and semi-rural regions but with the tie –up the company will be able to reach the urban customer also.
 In the first phase, Baskin Robbins has tied up for 250 outlets and later the fruit beverages will be available across all Baskin Robbins outlets in India.